mongodb/specifications/source/ocsp-support/ocsp-support.rst

 Malicious Server Tests
 ----------------------

-“Malicious Server Test 2” is designed to reveal the behavior of TLS libraries of drivers in one of the worst case scenarios.
+"Malicious Server Test 2" is designed to reveal the behavior of TLS libraries of drivers in one of the worst case scenarios.
 Since a majority of the drivers will not have fine-grained control over their OCSP behavior, this test case provides signal about the soft/hard fail behavior in a driver’s TLS library so that we can document this.

-A driver with control over its OCSP behavior will react the same in “Malicious Server Test 1” and “Malicious Server Test 2”, terminating the connection as long as TLS constraints have not been relaxed.
+A driver with control over its OCSP behavior will react the same in "Malicious Server Test 1" and "Malicious Server Test 2", terminating the connection as long as TLS constraints have not been relaxed.

 Atlas Connectivity Tests